 - Also A centrepiece of each room is a classy tome on Charles Darwin's adventures in Australia, open at the page describing his two visits to Wolgan Valley in the 19th century.
 There's a magnifying glass to fully appreciate the book's historic illustrations and binoculars on hand to see poetry, and evolution, in motion outside.

 Food and drink at Emirates Wolgan Valley Resort & Spa

-Flaunting panoramic views, the Wolgan Dining Room is an impressive affair, with cuisine showcasing seasonal, local, organic produce and a regional and international wine list as expansive as the vistas.
+- Hotel restaurant Flaunting panoramic views, the Wolgan Dining Room is an impressive affair, with cuisine showcasing seasonal, local, organic produce and a regional and international wine list as expansive as the vistas.
 It takes centrestage in the large, barn-like homestead, with the more relaxed Country Kitchen, a providore-style eatery with communal tables, downstairs.
 Decor is antipodean country club with a contemporary twist – high-backed leather banquettes, comfy barrel chairs and cleverly recycled found objects (including wrought-iron washing mangles and a lightshade formed from old Driza-Bone coats).
-Get a local protein fix – the venison from nearby Mandagery Creek was our favourite.
+At dinner sample daily-changing, six-course tasting menus (nine at extra cost) or order à la carte.
+We recommend a local protein fix – the venison from nearby Mandagery Creek was our favourite.

 - Dress code Casual ensembles for dinner, loose linens for the spa and moleskins for riding.

 - Top table Tables by either of the central fireplaces and at the window at the bar end of the Dining Room are the most seductive spots.
 In summer, eating out on the veranda is the way to go.